ucrdrk/github_workshop/README.md

 First, you need to get the code back to your forked version of the repository.
 That’s relatively easy, but we first need to address authentication.

-#### Authenticating with GitHub

-In the old days (yes, it was in color), we sent the username and password to authenticate ourselves with GitHub whenever we wanted to push code.
-However, to ensure stronger authentication, GitHub now uses other techniques.
-We will use **SSH keys**.

-The first step is to create an SSH key.
-Instructions for that process can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Once you’ve created the key, you need to link the public key to your account on GitHub.
-Directions for doing that can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Follow those directions before moving on to the next section.

 #### Committing Your Code

 Before you can push your code, you need to commit it in Git.
 First, select which code you will be committing with the following command: